Sushma-Varadaiah/p2p-rating/README.md

 Improve the UI by giving more flexible options to see whether a particular user has rated another particular user or not.
 (Tested in remix).

-On change of the metamask account seemlessly show the chnaged user page for that particular account.
+On change of the metamask account seemlessly show the changed user page for that particular account.